 7 Things to Pack Last When Moving

 When you’re moving, all those packing boxes are enough to make your head spin.
 But don’t worry — Paradise Moving & Storage will help you make sense of the chaos and turn that mountain of stuff into an organized process.
-So, let’s explore things to pack last when moving.
+So, let’s explore things to pack last when moving, whether it’s a local moving or interstate long-distance moving

 Pack Non-Essential Items First